William Douglas-Hamilton, 12th Duke of Hamilton: Dukedom

 Hamilton's daughter Mary, Duchess of Montrose.
 Portrait by Philip de László, 1912.

 In July 1863, Hamilton's father died suddenly in Paris, and 18-year-old Hamilton became the 12th Duke of Hamilton.
 His inheritance was not great, for the 11th Duke, having married a princess, had lived in befitting style.
 Among other things, he had purchased a Wimbourne House in London from the Duke of Beaufort for the vast sum of £60,000 and lavished further monies on that property over the period of a decade.

 The 11th Duke had also built extensively in Scotland, almost tripling the size of Brodick Castle and remodeling it in Bavarian style in honour of his wife.
 At his death, he left an estate valued at £140,000, to be divided between his wife and three children.
 Hamilton did inherit a significant portion of this estate, but by 1867, he was close to financial ruin when providentially, his race horse Cortolvin won the Grand National Steeplechase at Aintree.
 In addition to substantial prize money, Hamilton also took some £16,000 from the bookmakers, restoring his fortune substantially.
 However, his mother (who had inherited the house in London), still found it necessary or prudent to sell that property, and it was auctioned in that same year (1867).
 He owned 157,000 acres mostly in Bute, Lanark and Suffolk.

 In 1869, Hamilton's younger sister, Mary, married Albert I, Prince of Monaco.
 She left her husband within two years of marriage, was later divorced from him and then married a Hungarian count, but her son would nevertheless succeed to the throne of Monaco as Louis II, Prince of Monaco; all future rulers of Monaco are descended from her.

 Marriage and issue

-On 10 December 1873, Hamilton married Lady Mary Montagu, daughter of William Montagu, 7th Duke of Manchester, at Kimbolton Castle.
+On 10 December 1873, Hamilton married Lady Mary Louise Montagu, daughter of William Montagu, 7th Duke of Manchester and Countess Luise von Alten, at Kimbolton Castle.
 They had one daughter: